Skip to content

 In addition to their breeding grounds in Canada, chestnut-sided warblers also breed in the Great Lakes region.
 This area encompasses the large bodies of water known as the Great Lakes, such as Lake Superior, Lake Michigan, and Lake Erie.

-The warblers find suitable habitat and breeding conditions in this region.
+The singers find suitable habitats and breeding conditions in this region.
 Furthermore, the chestnut-sided warblers breed in the eastern United States.
-This includes states like New York, Pennsylvania, Massachusetts, and others along the eastern coast.
+This includes states like New York, Pennsylvania, Massachusetts, and others along the east coast.

-They are able to find suitable nesting sites and resources in this part of the country.
+They can find suitable nesting sites and resources in this part of the country.
 Overall, the chestnut-sided warbler is a New World warbler that breeds in eastern North America and southern Canada, extending westwards to the Canadian Prairies.

-They also breed in the Great Lakes region and various parts of the eastern United States.
+They also breed in the Great Lakes region and parts of the eastern United States.

 KingdomAnimalia